bondom/Translate/READme.txt

-Stage of project: developing of main functionality.
+STAGE OF PROJECT: developing of main functionality.

 Frameworks, which are used:
 Spring MVC
 Spring Security